 For more information on this offense, see Assault with a Firearm in California.

 If lawmakers have failed to set a punishment for a particular felony, it is punishable by 16 months or two or three years in prison and a fine.

 “Wobblers” are crimes that can be either a felony or a misdemeanor, depending on how the crime is charged and, sometimes, how the judge decides to treat the conviction.
 Many crimes in California are wobblers.
-If the crime is prosecuted as a misdemeanor, it will be punishable by up to one year in jail and a fine.
+If the crime is prosecuted as a misdemeanor, it will be punishable by up to 364 days in jail and a fine.
 (Cal.
 Pen.
 Code § 18.)
 If the crime is prosecuted as a felony, the defendant may still end up with a misdemeanor conviction if the prosecutor elects to prosecute the crime as a misdemeanor, the judge declares the crime to be a misdemeanor over the prosecutor’s objection, or the judge sentences the defendant to jail time or probation, rather than prison.
 (Cal.
 Pen.
 Code § 17.)
 Wobblers are most likely to result in a misdemeanor conviction if the facts show that the defendant’s behavior was not particularly egregious or if the defendant does not have a serious criminal record.
 Grand theft auto is an example of a crime that may be tried and punished as a misdemeanor or a felony.